awsdocs/aws-cdk-guide/doc_source/getting_started.md

 You can use the `env` property on a stack to specify the account and region used when deploying a stack, as shown in the following example, where *REGION* is the region and *ACCOUNT* is the account ID\.

 ```
-new MyStack(app, { env: { region: 'REGION', account: 'ACCOUNT' } });
+new MyStack(app, {
+    env: {
+        region: 'REGION',
+        account: 'ACCOUNT'
+    }
+});
 ```

 **Note**
-The CDK team recommends that you explicitly set your account and region using the `env` property on a stack when you deploy stacks to production\.
+The AWS CDK team recommends that you explicitly set your account and region using the `env` property on a stack when you deploy stacks to production\.

-Since you can create any number of stacks in any of your accounts in any region that supports all of the stack's resources, the CDK team recommends that you create your production stacks in one CDK app, and deploy them as necessary\.
+Since you can create any number of stacks in any of your accounts in any region that supports all of the stack's resources, the AWS CDK team recommends that you create your production stacks in one AWS CDK app, and deploy them as necessary\.
 For example, if you own three accounts, with account IDs *ONE*, *TWO*, and *THREE* and want to be able to deploy each one in **us\-west\-2** and **us\-east\-1**, you might declare them as:

 ```
 new MyStack(app, 'Stack-One-W', { env: { account: 'ONE', region: 'us-west-2' }});